Celebrate Ostara With These Rituals For the Spring Equinox

 The Origins of Ostara

-Celebrating Ostara
+Celebrating Ostara and the Spring Equinox

-Create an Ostara Altar
+Creating an Ostara Altar

 Find a surface in your home that you pass by every day, but will not be disturbed.
 Set it with a cloth in green, yellow, or purple, a yellow candle dressed with fragrant geranium oil, images of rabbits, eggs, flowers, and the sun, and a vase for fresh spring blooms.
 Think of the symbols of this season that fill you with hope and optimism, and include them.
-In the days leading up to Ostara, take a few moments to light the candle, admire the flowers, and allow these symbols to fill you with joy.
-Visualize the warm sun on your face, the fresh breeze, and the coming summer.
-Give thanks, snuff the candle, and continue with your day feeling renewed.

 When Ostara is over, save this space for other holidays.
 You can replace the flowers with other seasonal plants, change the color of the altar cloth, and add or remove symbols as you need to.